tperry-r7/metasploit-framework/documentation/framework/framework_style_guide.md

 - Don’t refer to people using age-related descriptors like young, old, or elderly.
 - When writing about a person with disabilities, don’t use the words suffer, victim, or handicapped.

-## Colloquialisms, idioms, humor, and metaphor

-Slang, humor, regional phrases, and metaphor can be confusing, even to native speakers, and rarely translate well.
-Expressions like “under the hood” are not universally understood or appreciated, and it’s hard to find equivalent meanings in other languages.
-So it's usually best to avoid language with implied or regional meaning.
-That includes anthropomorphism, a type of metaphor that attributes human characteristics or behavior to non-humans.

 ## Language and tone

 The documentation should be easy to read and understand.
 It should be  friendly and helpful.